Dynamics 365

 These query modes are unavailable when the **Entity ID** parameter is provided.

-When performing `POST` requests, the connector provides two primary ways to define the record data:
+When performing `POST` or `PATCH` requests, the connector provides two primary ways to define the record data:

 * **Body:** Allows the user to manually insert a JSON containing the specific fields and their respective values.